alyssabird/etheal-contracts/audit/sales-process.md

   - **getBonus**
 <br>It calculates bonus multiplier for the amount of tokens to transfer.
 It consider the day of Sale period and ETH contributed amount (for more than 10ETH and for more than 100ETH).

-	It also add extra promo bonuses calculated IF contributors transfered their promo tokens (HEALP) back to the promo contract or to the sale contract or to the address `0x1`.
+	It also adds extra promo bonuses calculated IF contributors transfered their promo tokens (HEALP) back to the promo contract, to the sale contract, or to the address `0x1`.